History

 History of Peru

-Peru has a long and winding history of triumphs, defeats, success and an era of great hope and growth.
-They claim one on of the oldest civilizations in the Americas, the Norte civilization.
-Followed by one of the greatest and most advanced civilizations in history, the majestic Inca Empire, which reigned from 1438 to 1532.
+Peru has a long history of triumphs, defeats, success and an era of great hope and growth.
+One of the greatest and most advanced civilizations in history, the majestic Inca Empire, reigned from 1438 to 1532.
 Its greatest leader Pachatec has been likened to other great emperors like Alexander the Great of Macedonia or Julius Caesar of the Roman Empire.
 Next, was the downfall of the Inca Empire with the arrival on the Spanish Conquest between 1532 and 1572.
-This error was rife with disease, territorial wars, destruction of Incan architecture and restructuring the local’s way of life and religious beliefs.
+This era was rife with disease, territorial wars, destruction of Incan architecture and restructuring the local’s way of life and religious beliefs.

 The Viceroyalty of Peru (1542-1824) saw the last resistance of the Inca Empire coming to a brutal and public end.
 The legacy of the legendary Tupac Amaru was born, with his death seen as a symbol of power by the Peruvian community.
 Peruvians fought for independence from 1811 to 1824, which was finally declared by Argentinian San Martin in August of 1921.
 The 28th of July is the formal Independence Day and the 29th of July is also a holiday marking the day they officially became a Republic.
 After over a century in different wars, Peru is now on path to growth and rebuilding.
 Like many developing countries, they have been badly affected by the economical devastation of the covid pandemic and the Russian war, but they continue to be the resistant people they have always been, steadily rebuilding and stabilizing their economy.